m-creations/docker-openwrt-elastic/README.md

 ```

 ## Configuration Details
-the volume as /data cab be passed from outside of Docker container with -v switch.
+the volume as /data can be passed from outside of Docker container with -v switch.
 The ports can be opened  with -p switch.

 This is a sample command line with custom parameters: